 CSUMB is dedicated to serving the diverse people of California, especially the working class and historically undereducated and low-income populations.
-The university's vision statement also charges the institution with economic stewardship of the region.
+The University's vision statement also charges the institution with economic stewardship of the region.

-Since the university's founding in 1994, more than nine thousand students have graduated with bachelor's degrees and one thousand with graduate degrees, going on to careers in fields ranging from marine science to education to social work.
+Since the University's founding in 1994, more than nine thousand students have graduated with bachelor's degrees and one thousand with graduate degrees, going on to careers in fields ranging from marine science to education to social work.
 Many of these graduates have stayed in Monterey County, contributing their skills and productivity to the region.
 As the only four-year public university in the county, CSUMB provides broadened access to high-quality higher education.
 While only 32 percent of enrolled undergraduates come from the tri-county area, 45 percent of CSUMB graduates remain in the tri-county area after graduation.

 As envisioned in the Base Reuse Plan, CSUMB is also a major economic driver and a leader in the economic development of the region.
 The State of California established CSUMB as an economic development engine for Monterey County and the tri-county region.
-Indeed, CSUMB generates significant economic benefits that power the regional economy.

-CSUMB's economic impacts begin with direct spending by the university itself, and its faculty, staff, and students, which then ripples through the economy, creating additional benefits through successive rounds of spending.
+CSUMB's economic impacts begin with direct spending by the University itself, and its faculty, staff, and students, which then ripples through the economy, creating additional benefits through successive rounds of spending.
 On the whole, CSUMB contributes 2,900 jobs to Monterey County.
-This includes the university's employees residing in the county, as well as jobs resulting from spending by the university, faculty, staff, and students.
+This includes the University's employees residing in the county, as well as jobs resulting from spending by the University, faculty, staff, and students.
 University expenditures for wages and salaries, books and supplies, facilities operations, and other items related to ongoing operations and maintenance generate almost \$230 million in total spending a year throughout the county.
 Student spending-on housing, transportation, retail, food and drink-further bolsters the regional economy, resulting in annual economic impacts of \$90 million in Monterey County (see the Appendix for additional economic impact information).
 Many CSUMB students also contribute to the workforce while enrolled, primarily working part-time in the service industries of the surrounding communities.

-Beyond the economic benefits generated by university operations and student spending, CSUMB invests significant resources every year in major capital improvements.
+Beyond the economic benefits generated by University operations and student spending, CSUMB invests significant resources every year in major capital improvements.
 In fiscal year 2015/16, CSUMB budgeted \$60 million for capital improvements, supporting local construction jobs and additional spending.
-The university's annual capital expenditures will increase as the university continues to grow.
+The University's annual capital expenditures will increase as the University continues to grow.

-CSUMB has a state-of-the-art fiber optic infrastructure that provides wireless and hardline high speed internet to the campus and some community partners, and supports regional cellular service.
-This infrastructure also allows for a number of commercial cellular providers to be located on Campus, serving both the Campus and the community at large.
-The network is both resilient in its redundancy and has a capacity well beyond the foreseeable future campus needs.
+CSUMB has a state-of-the-art fiber optic infrastructure that provides wireless and hardline high speed internet to the Campus and some community partners, and supports regional cellular service.
+The network is both resilient in its redundancy and has a capacity well beyond the foreseeable future Campus needs.
 The satellite CSUMB properties in Salinas and Ryan Ranch each have similar network capacity and network resource access.
-The university's network capacity and architecture allows CSUMB to maintain several agreements with adjacent agencies and municipalities enhancing community partnerships and resource sharing.
+The University's network capacity allows CSUMB to share excess capacity with adjacent agencies and municipalities enhancing community partnerships and resource sharing.

-University administration and faculty have also had success in identifying community partners in order to align students' service and experiences with the needs and goals of the region, with the ultimate goal of impacting both student learning and institutional and community change.
-CSUMB is a winner of the President's Award for Higher Education Community Service and two CSUMB programs-CSin3 in collaboration with Hartnell College, and the Math Huge developmental programs-have won State of California awards for higher education innovation, receiving a total of \$8 million in grants, more than any other state university.
+University administration and faculty have also had success in identifying community partners that align students' service and experiences with the needs and goals of the region, with the ultimate goal of impacting both student learning and institutional and community change.
+CSUMB is a winner of the President's Award for Higher Education Community Service and two CSUMB programs- Computer Science in 3 Years (CSin3) in collaboration with Hartnell College, and the Math Huge developmental programs-have won State of California awards for higher education innovation, receiving a total of \$8 million in grants, more than any other state university.